Smengerl/matrix_display/README.md

 - All electronics are screwed to the back of the housing.
 - The acrylic plate is glued to the front.
 - Finally the front of the housing is snapped into the back and tightened via the screws from the back.
+- Consider using some hot glue to make sure everything stays in place

 ![assembly](./print/rendering/assembly.gif)